Maine Hummingbirds Migration: 5 Majestic Alluring Avians

 Some banded hummingbirds have been observed at temperatures as low as -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit, according to eBird.org.

-The extremely cold-tolerant Rufous hummingbird is the most probable migratory hummingbird to decide to spend the winter in Maine, but they are rarely seen even during the summer months.
+The extremely cold-tolerant Rufous hummingbird is the most probable migratory hummingbird to decide to sometimes spend the winter in Maine.

 When Do Maine Hummingbirds Leave the State?

-Some Maine hummingbirds begin leaving the state as early as August, and by late October they have migrated to their over-wintering areas in Mexico and Central America.
+During fall migration, Maine hummingbirds begin leaving the state as early as late August, and by early October they have migrated to their over-wintering areas in Mexico and Central America.

 No hummingbirds live in Maine year-round.